zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 <a name="options-custom-layout"></a>
 ### Custom Layout

 The custom layout allows the extension to change freely the layout order of built-in and other properties.
 The `Essentials` control is in the sample located at `<dir>\Client\V2\Controls\Essentials\EssentialsCustomLayoutBlade.ts`.
-This code is also included in the following example.

 To use the custom layout `essentials` control, compose a template blade that contains it.
+The first step is to set up the `Settings` interface to persist the `expanded` property that contains the state of the `Essentials` control, as in the following example.

 ```typescript